scottc-bio/CJRS-protocols/protocols/media/bacterial_LCFM.md

 > Always remember when autoclaving to use a larger glass vessel than the volume you want to autoclave to avoid it boiling over.
 > Always remember to leave the bottle caps loose on duran bottles when autoclaving!
+> Always wear gloves and goggles when handling the 0.1 M HCl

 ---